orbitaloop/WebSqlSync/README.md

 ## Initialize
 You need to initialize the lib (at each startup for example).

-It will automatically create 2 tables, one to store all the new or modified elements (table new_elem) and one to store the date of the last sync (table sync_info).
+It will automatically create 2 tables (if they don't already exists, one to store all the new or modified elements (table new_elem) and one to store the date of the last sync (table sync_info).
 It will also create SQLite triggers in order to watch the INSERT or UPDATE on the tables you want to synchronize (to automatically insert the modified elements in the new_elem table):

     DBSYNC.initSync(TABLES_TO_SYNC, webSqlDb, sync_info, 'http://www.myserver.com', callBackEndInit);